Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Significance and Long-Term Impact

-{\bf Increasing memory error rate.} As DRAM scales to smaller process technology nodes, DRAM reliability degradation becomes more significant~\cite{kang2014co, mutlu2013}.
-For example, recent works 1) showed the existence of disturbance errors in commodity DRAM chips operating in the field~\cite{kim2014flipping}, 2) experimentally demonstrated the increasing importance of retention related failures in modern DRAM devices~\cite{liu2012raidr, liu2013experimental, khan2014efficacy, qureshi2015avatar}, and 3) advocated, in a paper co-written by Samsung and Intel design teams, the use of in-DRAM error correcting codes to overcome the reliability challenges~\cite{kang2014co, qureshi2015avatar}.
-As a result of decreasing DRAM reliability, keeping the memory error rate as the levels we have today can either increase DRAM cost due to decreased yield, expensive quality assurance tests, and extra capacity for storing stronger error-correcting codes or reduce performance due to frequent error correction and logging.
-All of these make DRAM scaling more difficult and less appealing.
-Our paper proposes a solution that enables the use of DRAMs with higher error rates while achieving reasonable application reliability, which can enable more efficient scaling of DRAM to smaller technology nodes in the future.
+{\bf Increasing Memory Error Rate.} As DRAM scales to smaller process technology nodes, the reliability of DRAM continues to degrade\chI{~\cite{kang2014co, mutlu2013, meza.dsn15, Sridharan2013, Sridharan2012, Schroeder09, sridharan.asplos15, hwang.asplos12, mutlu.superfi14,mutlu.imw13, mutlu.date17}}.
+For example, recent works 1)~show the existence of disturbance errors in commodity DRAM chips operating in the field\chI{~\cite{kim.isca14, mutlu.date17}}; 2)~experimentally demonstrate the increasing importance of retention-related failures in modern DRAM devices\chI{~\cite{liu2012raidr, liu2013experimental, khan.sigmetrics14, hassan.hpca17, khan.dsn16, patel.isca17, khan.cal16, khan.micro17, qureshi2015avatar, patel.isca17}}; 3)~examine the trade-off between DRAM reliability and latency~\cite{lee.hpca15, chang.sigmetrics16, lee.sigmetrics17, chandrasekar.date14, hassan.hpca17, chang.thesis17, lee.thesis16, chang.sigmetrics17, kim.hpca18}; and 4)~advocate, \chI{including} in a paper co-written by the Samsung and Intel memory design teams~\cite{kang2014co}, for the use of in-DRAM error correcting codes to overcome the reliability challenges~\cite{kang2014co, qureshi2015avatar}.
+As a result of decreasing DRAM reliability, maintaining the effective error rate at the levels we have today can (1)~increase DRAM cost due to decreased yield, expensive quality assurance tests, and/or extra capacity for storing stronger error-correcting codes; or (2)~reduce DRAM performance due to frequent error correction and logging.
+All of these solutions \chI{might} make DRAM \chI{technology} scaling more difficult and less appealing\chI{~\cite{mutlu.imw13,mutlu2013,mutlu.date17}}.
+Our paper proposes a solution that enables the use of DRAM with \emph{higher} error rates while still achieving reasonable application reliability, which can enable \chI{much} more efficient scaling of DRAM to smaller technology nodes in the future.